NotSooShariff/free-gpt-api/README.md

 ## Contributing 🤝

 Contributions to this project are welcome!
 This project is under development and I appreciate any help.
 Feel free to open issues, suggest improvements, or submit pull requests.
 Please review our [contribution guidelines](CONTRIBUTING.md) for more details.

+## Disclaimer ⚠️

+This project, [Free GPT API](https://github.com/NotSooShariff/free-gpt-api), operates by scraping data from [OnlineGPT](https://onlinegpt.org/) which allows you to use ChatGPT without signup due to it being an ad based model.
+While I have not found any information in their website or terms and conditions that prohibits the use of web scrapers, I want to clarify that my intention is not to infringe upon any terms or policies set by [OnlineGPT](https://onlinegpt.org/).

+If anyone associated with [OnlineGPT](https://onlinegpt.org/) has concerns about the usage of their website in this project, I am open to addressing those concerns promptly.
+Please feel free to reach out, and I will respect any request to modify or discontinue the use of web scraping on their website.

+I aim to maintain ethical and respectful practices in all aspects of this project and its interactions with external resources.
+Your feedback and concerns are important to me, and I am committed to addressing them in a responsible and cooperative manner.
+Thank you for your understanding and cooperation.